Mason City Municipal Airport: History

 On February 2, 1942 Mason City decided to build a new airport and purchased 312 acres several miles west of the city.
 The new Mason City Municipal Airport saw its first official landing on March 29, 1945.
 The airport had two paved runways, associated taxiways, and a small ramp area.
 A remodeled farmhouse was used as the first terminal during the dedication on June 22, 1946.

 Airline flights began in 1946, on Mid-Continent; successor Braniff left in 1959.
 Ozark started in 1955 and pulled out in 1983.
-There have been no big airlines since then.
+They now have daily flights to and from Chicago (KORD) through Skywest by United Airlines on CRJ-200's.

+A new commercial service terminal building was constructed and opened July 31, 2024.
+The new 23,000 square foot terminal replaced the existing terminal constructed in 1966.

 Musicians Buddy Holly, Ritchie Valens, and J.P.
 "The Big Bopper" Richardson, along with pilot Roger Peterson, died in a plane crash after taking off from Mason City Municipal Airport in the early morning hours of February 3, 1959, after a concert at the Surf Ballroom in nearby Clear Lake.
 This event is not commemorated anywhere on the airport grounds; a private monument is near the crash site.